Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Migration.md

 [//]: # (TODO: we should probably reference PlayerInput here in addition to or instead of the manual action setups described here)

-There is no global setup corresponding exactly to virtual axis setups in the old __Input Manager__ settings.
-Instead, you can create sets of [Input Actions](Actions.md) as independent Assets, or put the, directly on your C# components.
+There is no global setup that corresponds exactly to virtual axis setups in the old __Input Manager__ settings.
+Instead, you can create sets of [Input Actions](Actions.md) as independent Assets, or put them directly on your C# components.

 For example, if you want to recreate the following axis configuration: